malandrakisgeo/mnemosyne/README.md

 ### Implementing custom caching algorithms

-As of 3/2025 a generic implementation of a FIFO and an LRU are provided by mnemosyne.
+As of 8/2025 a generic implementation of a FIFO and an LRU are provided by mnemosyne.
 An S3-FIFO and an LFU are under construction.
 But since many projects have domain-specific needs and eviction policies, users are able to implement their own caching algorithms by extending the AbstractMnemosyneCache class and implementing its' abstract methods.

-AbstractMnemosyneCache provides a specification of what does mnemosyne expect a caching algorithm to look like in order to function.
+AbstractMnemosyneCache provides a specification of what mnemosyne expects from a caching algorithm in order to function.
 Any cache algorithm following this specification should be able to work with mnemosyne without problems.

 ### Precautions

 #### Proxy objects
-As of 3/2025, mnemosyne's default caching algorithms may not work properly with proxy objects.
+As of 8/2025, mnemosyne's default caching algorithms may not work properly with proxy objects.

 Many frameworks and libraries for databases or REST- and SOAP-based services, wrap the returned values in proxy objects that often lack a particular ID.
 There is a TODO on enabling support for enabling custom ID deduction, but